jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-3-rop-and-spawning-a-shell.md

 ## Return oriented programming

-We need a different approach: return oriented programming (ROP).
+We need a different approach: Return Oriented Programming (ROP).
 With ROP, we try to jump into code that is contained in the binary just as with return2libc, but we jump to a location that contains preferably only one or at most a few machine instructions and a return instruction.